 The Solarhome Project was established with the aim of creating a stylish house that is fire-proof, cyclone-proof, and so energy-efficient that it can be powered entirely by an off-grid solar-charged battery without the need of a fossil-fuel-powered generator or grid backup.
 Tamar Solarhome is the prototype of this design, which was built in Tasmania (during 2016) to test its performance in a challenging climate.
 This was an idea developed by entrepreneur/building designer David Macfarlane, who spent two years researching and developing the design, then a further six months building the prototype at Greens Beach before living in the house for almost a year to test its comfort and performance.
-David had an ideal background for this sort of project.
-His formal qualifications include a BSc in Architecture (UNSW) and an MSc in Sustainable Building Design (Oxford Brookes).
-He also spent 14 years designing, building, and then operating an off-grid resort on a Great Barrier Reef island, which he sold in 2007.
+David had an ideal background for this sort of project, with formal qualifications including a BSc in Architecture (UNSW) and an MSc in Sustainable Building Design (Oxford Brookes), plus 14 years designing, building, and then operating an off-grid resort , which he sold in 2007.

 What's so special about the Solarhome?

 The Solarhome is all-electric and has all the comfort, conveniences, and appliances expected of a modern home, yet is powered 100% by fully-recyclable solar-charged batteries 100% of the time, even during a cold Tasmanian winter.
-The house requires no gas or wood fire for cooking, heating, or hot water, and can maintain a comfortable internal temperature between 20 and 25°C throughout the year.
+Unlike other off-grid houses and cabins, the Solarhome requires no gas, oil, or wood fire for cooking, heating, or hot water, and can maintain a comfortable internal temperature between 20 and 25°C throughout the year.
+This makes the Solarhome totally emission free, totally self-sufficient, and very unique.
 The power system was designed and installed by award-winning Tasmanian company MODE Electrical at a cost of AU$50,000.

 Will we have to continually worry about turning off lights and appliances, especially if the sun isn't shining?